-Rights and Protections for Foreign-Citizen Fiancé(e)s
+Rights and protections for foreign-citizen fiancé(e)s

-Question: I filed a Fiancée Petition, but received this very long Request for Evidence requiring all kinds of answers regarding a Marriage Broker and other items about my criminal history?
-What do I do?
+Question: I filed a Fiancée Petition, but received this very long Request for Evidence requiring all kinds of answers regarding a Marriage Broker and other items about my criminal history? .

 The petitioner will be required to submit certified copies of all court and police records showing the charges and dispositions for every such conviction.

 Question: Are there other limitations?

 If the petitioner has filed two or more K-1 visa petitions at any time in the past, or previously had a K-1 visa petition approved within two years prior to the filing of the current petition, the petitioner must request a waiver.

-The adjudicator may, in his or her discretion, waive the applicable time and/or numerical limitations if justification exists for such a waiver, except where the petitioner has a history of violent criminal offenses against a person or persons.
+The adjudicator may, in his or her discretion, waive the applicable time and/or numerical limitations if justification exists for such a waiver, Except where the petitioner has a history of violent criminal offenses against a person or persons.

-Factors the adjudicator should consider include, but are not limited to: Whether unusual circumstances exist (e.g. death or incapacity of prior beneficiary; Whether the petitioner appears to have a history of domestic violence; Whether it appears the petitioner has a pattern of filing multiple petitions for different beneficiaries at the same time, of filing and withdrawing petitions, or obtaining approvals of petitions every few years.
+Factors the adjudicator should consider include, but are not limited to: Whether unusual circumstances exist (e.g. death or incapacity of prior beneficiary); Whether the petitioner appears to have a history of domestic violence; Whether it appears the petitioner has a pattern of filing multiple petitions for different beneficiaries at the same time, of filing and withdrawing petitions, Or obtaining approvals of petitions every few years.

 Question: Why did I receive a Request for Evidence?